plone/training/views_3.rst

 For historical reasons only the same attributes of brains and objects are written differently::

-    brain.Title == obj.title
+    >>> brain.Title == obj.title

-But brain.title returns the name of the catalog :-(
+    True

-The documentation is extensive: http://collective-docs.readthedocs.org/en/latest/searching_and_indexing/index.html
+But ``brain.title`` returns the name of the catalog :-(

-Look there to find out how to query for date, language. interface
+Look there to find out how to query for date, language: http://collective-docs.readthedocs.org/en/latest/searching_and_indexing/index.html.

 The template for the listing